Being unemployed is pretty common, often more than once in your career.

 That gap in employment can make a job search more challenging.
 However, the pandemic has caused most employers to be much less judgemental!

-5 Keys to Finding a New Job When Unemployed
+5 Tips for Finding a New Job When Unemployed

 Millions of people land new jobs every month, and not all were employed when they were hired.
 If you are unemployed, you can land a new job, too!
 This is how: